myselfHimanshu/ultron-vision/README.md

 ## WHAT IS THIS REPO ABOUT?

 This repository is my personal research code for exploration of Convolutional Neural Networks.
-Structured approach to learning and implementing the fundamentals of State of the art vision models. **Models are built from scratch**.
+Structured approach to learning and implementing the fundamentals of State of the art vision models.

+#### Models are built from scratch.
+No pretrained network used.

 Follow below for updates on how it has been built over time. (*This repo is work in progress!!!*)

 ## UPDATES AND RESULTS

 > Some codes are available as gist in the form of jupyter notebooks, first few sections have blog posts.
 Models in these jupter notebooks were trained using Google Colab.

 > From Week-9 you will find the work in this repository.

 > A Pytorch Project Template has been setup for training and inference mode separately.

 <details>